Skip to main content

 If you target a ProcessInstanceInfoEntity:

 • Create a new instance by an ExecutionListener on the process instance start event.
-The process instance id might not yet be known at this time.
-So either you create your own id and set it as a process variable (to SQL "join" on this later), or you can add a safe point before the listener triggers to make sure the process instance was committed to the database.
+The process instance ID might not yet be known at this time.
+So either you create your own ID and set it as a process variable (to SQL "join" on this later), or you can add a safe point before the listener triggers to make sure the process instance was committed to the database.

 • Decide when you have to update information in the entity, this depends on various factors (like amount of data, frequency of changes, way of changing data, ...).